zychaoqun/jackal_exploration_3d/README.md

 This is a autonomous exploration implementation using the method in:

-S. Bai, J. Wang, K. Doherty, and B. Englot, "Inference-Enabled Information-Theoretic Exploration of Continuous Action Spaces,"Proceedings of the 17th International Symposium on Robotics Research, 16 pp., September 2015.
+S. Bai, J. Wang, F. Chen, and B. Englot, "Information-Theoretic Exploration with Bayesian Optimization," IEEE/RSJ International Conference on Intelligent Robots and Systems(IROS), October 2016.

-* Version  0.2
+* Version  0.5

 ### How do I get set up? ###